How to join Indian Air Force 2025 - Know the best ways to join IAF here

 CDS Exam Pattern 2025

-UPSC prescribes the CDS 2025 syllabus for the CDS written exam.
+UPSC will prescribe the CDS 2025 syllabus for the written exam.
 The UPSC CDS written exam will be conducted in offline mode at various centres across the country.
 Check the CDS 2025 exam pattern in the tables below.

 CDS Exam Pattern For INA, IMA & IFA